Ichimoku Kinko Hyo Indicator

 This MT5 indicator consists of five lines drawn using the midpoints of previous highs & lows.
 Five lines are calculated as follows:

-3) Chikou Span: Lagging Span: Green Coloured Line Today's close price drawn 26 price periods behind
+3) Chikou Span: Lagging Span: Green Line Today's closing forex price drawn 26 forex price periods behind

-Kumo: Cloud: area between Senkou Span A & B
+Kumo: Cloud: area between Senkou Span A and B

 Bullish signal - Tenkan-Sen crosses Kijun-Sen from below.